cortex-lab/phy/docs/quickstart.md

 If the Template GUI dataset includes an AIND/SpikeInterface format-version 2 `curation.json` with merge suggestions, use the persistent **Merge Propositions** view to review them.
-Choose **Review** to stage its ordered IDs in Merge View (the first is blue), then use `G` to accept the ordinary merge; changes you make to the proposal are recorded as `accepted_modified`. **Reject** and **Reset review** are undoable, while **Skip** leaves it pending.
+Its button-free rows compactly show the proposed units and any `⇒ new_unit_id`; hover for full details and lifecycle status.
+Click a pending row to stage its ordered IDs in Merge View (the first is blue), replacing any active merge workspace. `Alt+Down`/`Alt+Up` move through pending rows in the current visible order and wrap; `Alt+Backspace` rejects and advances, while `Alt+Shift+Backspace` resets the highlighted completed review and reopens it.
+These shortcuts are suppressed while typing in a text input.
+Use `G` to accept;
+an edited merge is recorded as `accepted_modified`, then the next pending row in the pre-merge visible order opens automatically.
+Manual or failed merges do not advance.
 A proposition whose source clusters were changed becomes stale rather than being remapped. phy leaves `curation.json` unchanged and atomically saves decisions to `curation_review.json` with the rest of the curation results.

 Splitting requires selecting spikes in a view that supports lasso or polygon selection, commonly the Feature View, and pressing `K`.
 It is worth learning